Kelowna-Islamic-Center/documentation/content/index.md

 - **Announcements:** Event-driven notifications sent when new announcements are created.
 - **Cloud Messaging:** Delivery of notifications to the mobile apps.

-Previous versions relied on a PHP server; the migration to Cloud Functionsn was made to reduce maintenance and administration overhead, as no traditional managed server is required.
+Previous versions relied on a PHP server; the migration to Cloud Functions was made to reduce maintenance and administration overhead, as no traditional managed server is required.

 ---